Back to all posts

 • Wi-Fi suitable for video calls and VPN use

-• enough outlets near the work area
+• outlets near the work area

 • natural light without screen glare

-• a quiet place for calls
+• a quiet call spot

 For monthly stays